 (a) Recommendation 2 of PAC/TCC, jointly submitted by the Technical Coordination Committee (TCC) and the Policy Advisory Committee (PAC), based on Recommendation 4 of the Executive Council Task Force on Reform Evaluation (TF-RE), as provided in document EC-76/INF.
 2.5(10), concerning the review of the subsidiary bodies of the Executive Council;

 (b) Recommendation 3 TCC-PAC (2022) based on Recommendations 6 and 7 of TF-RE, as provided in document EC-76/INF.
-2.5(1–2), concerning amended terms of reference for PAC and the possible replacement of TCC with a more informal Technical Coordination Group;
+2.5(1–2), concerning amended terms of reference for PAC, with further additions as indicated in (2) below, and the possible replacement of TCC with a more informal Technical Coordination Group;

 (c) Recommendations 2, 3, 12, 15 and 16 of the TF-RE concerning functioning of the technical commissions, review of their bodies and retention and succession of experts and refer them to the technical commissions;